nteshxx/imdb_data_scraper/README.md

-## simple web scraper
-We used BeautifulSoup for scraping the current top 50 comedy movies/shows names from imdb's official site.
+BeautifulSoup for scraping the current top 50 comedy movies/shows names from imdb's official site.